nazarovtr/justice/README.md

 Raising your rating gives you more recruits and other bonuses like different items and even vehicles appearing on your base.

+You gain rating by capturing bases and destroying or stealing enemy vehicles.
+You lose some amount of rating for just killing people, because the soldiers are citizens too and they have families.
+So the cleanest approach is to destroy enemy vehicles with the least possible loss of life.

 Every time a player dies recruit count is decreased.
 If it is decreased to zero, the mission will be failed.